Effective February 2021

 - We only share your personal information with companies that help us to provide our services to you and who have agreed to keep your information secure and to only use it for authorised purposes.

-- We share your personal information with our bank and the other issuers of payment cards you use.
+- We may share your personal information with banking institutions and the issuers of payment cards you use.

 - To governmental, judicial, regulatory and law enforcement bodies and agencies, including any credit regulator.